tjolding/Project-1/README.md

 modify to repeat when finished modify to output on predefined times
 Modify to put in reset button to restart timer
-Add red and green outputs with images
+Add red yellow and green outputs with images

 <script>
 var today = new Date();